-West Virginia Medicaid offers a comprehensive scope of pharmacy services to Medicaid members as an optional program, subject to medical necessity, appropriateness criteria, and prior authorization requirements.
-All covered drugs, whether legend or over the counter, must be prescribed by a practitioner qualified under state law within the scope of their license and in accordance with all state and Federal requirements.
+West Virginia Medicaid offers a comprehensive scope of Pharmacy services to Medicaid members as an optional program, subject to medical necessity, appropriateness criteria, and prior authorization requirements.
+All covered drugs, whether legend or over-the-counter, must be prescribed by a practitioner qualified under state law within the scope of his/her license and in accordance with all state and federal requirements.